Social care and homecare

 Services can be organised through your council’s social services department, or privately.
 Your GP or hospice can help you organise this care.
 The services available may depend partly on your financial circumstances.

 - respite care or day centre care to give you and your family member a break

 - help with daily household tasks, such as laundry.

-Once the assessments are done, the council will decide whether they will provide any care.
-They will look at whether your needs and your family member’s needs meet the criteria for getting support.
-If you do meet the criteria, social services will draw up a plan to meet your needs.
+Once the assessments are done, the council will decide whether you meet the criteria for care.
+If you do, social services will draw up a care and support plan to meet your needs.
+Services may be provided:

-The social services department should give you information about finding local support services and care providers.
-Carers UK have information about finding out about care organisations.
+The social services department should give you information about finding local services and care providers.
+Carers UK have lists of care organisations and reports on their services.